gufo-rs/gufo/gufo-xmp/README.md

-# gufo-xmp
+# Gufo XMP

-Gufo exif is a native Rust crate to read and edit XMP metadata.
+Gufo XMP is a native Rust crate to read and edit XMP metadata.

+**This implementation is currently experimental.**

 ## Relevant Standards